Skip to content

 - fastp=0.23.4

-snakemake --use-conda [other flags]
+snakemake --software-deployment-method conda [other flags]

 Snakemake creates each environment on first use and caches it.
 The YAML file lives in your repository — a reviewer or collaborator can recreate the exact software environment years later.